Configure AWS CloudFront for Use as Reverse Proxy

 Configure the Default Cache Behavior Settings.
 Here are the values you'll need to change

-Setting Value Viewer Protocol Policy Select Redirect HTTP to HTTPS Allowed HTTP Methods Select GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE Cache Based on Selected Request Headers Select Whitelist Whitelist Headers Enter
+Setting Value Viewer Protocol Policy Select Redirect HTTP to HTTPS Allowed HTTP Methods Select GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE Cache and origin request settings Select Use legacy cache settings.
+Cache Based on Selected Request Headers Select Whitelist Whitelist Headers Enter

 Forward Cookies Select All Query String Forwarding and Caching Select Forward all, cache based on all